VLTSML26/nnpdf/validphys2/src/validphys/closuretest/runcards/multiclosure-report/multiclosure_report.md

 {@ on_newdata plot_total_bias_variance_distributions @}

-Below is shown the distribution of bootstrap samples of $R_\text{bv}$ alongside its fitted corresponding scaled normal distribution distribution for comparison.
+Below is shown the distribution of bootstrap samples of $R_\text{bv}$ for the entire number of datapoints, alongside its fitted corresponding scaled normal distribution for comparison.

 {@ on_newdata plot_total_sqrt_ratio_bootstrap_distribution @}